 This is the first post in what I plan to be a little series on Natural Cleaning and it's my absolute favourite product to clean my home with - castile soap.
 Made purely from vegetable oils (so vegan friendly), castile soap is biodegradable, non-toxic, safe for pets and kids and best of all it can be used eighteen different ways around the home.
-It contains no synthetic preservatives, detergents or foaming agents and I use it to clean kitchen worktops, toilets, showers, floors and to wash the windows.
+It contains no synthetic preservatives, detergents or foaming agents and I use it to clean kitchen worktops, showers, floors and appliances.
 It's perfect for controlling dust mites, killing aphids from houseplants and washing muddy dogs too.
 It's also a shampoo, body and face wash.

 I use Dr Bronner's Pure Castile Soap which is one of the most well known brands but there are lots of other options available (usually unscented for you to add your own essential oils).
 I like Dr Bronner's products as they are fair trade, organic, scented with natural oils and are packaged in a 100% post-consumer recycled bottle.
 As I love the scent of citrus and almond, I opt to use these ones for my household cleaning.
 The citrus castile soap I use in the kitchen on worktops and the almond castile soap I dilute in a bucket of warm water to clean my laminate floors.
-In the bathroom I use eucalyptus castile soap to clean the toilet, sink and bath.
+In the bathroom I use eucalyptus castile soap to clean the sink, shower and bath.
 A bottle of soap has a shelf life of around three years and to use it as a cleaning product it is simply diluted with water.
-As I have limited cupboard space in my kitchen and we are a small family unit of three I tend to have the smaller sized bottles to hand but larger sizes are available and they generally work out more cost effective.
+As I have limited cupboard space in my kitchen and we are a small family unit of three I tend to have the smaller sized bottles to hand but larger sizes are available and they generally work out more cost effective and use a lot less packaging.
 The three bottles I have are essentially all I need for the majority of household cleaning.